Cyllos42/GME/README.md

 v1.7
 - visualised colonisation ship movement.
 This only works if the page isn't reloaded after the colonisationship cannot be retreated any more.
 Press the red flag to select the enemies city

+v1.8
+- last moment of retreak is shown, fix cs visualiser starting on opening overview
 ```
 ### Updates